 Moreover, most terms of interments are only for 25 or 50 years.
 This means that a family member will be given the opportunity to renew the licence for a further term – at a cost.
 Add on the typical cost of a burial at up to $4,500 plus a coffin which usually ranges from $800 to $10,000.
 By contrast, a cremation usually costs no more than $4,000 which involves use of the crematorium facilities and staff labour.

 Direct cremation differs from a traditional cremation in that the latter usually involves a funeral director and a formal ceremony and viewing.
 On the other hand, a direct cremation is offered without a funeral director or viewing, and families take control of the memorial service.
-To give you a comparison, Bare offers services starting at *$1,299 in contrast to the $4,000 cost associated with traditional cremations.
+To give you a comparison, Bare offers services around $2,850 in contrast to the $4,000 cost associated with traditional cremations.

-*This is the at-need price correct at the time of writing, for metropolitan Brisbane and the Gold Coast region where there are lower government fees and operating costs.
+*This is the average At-Need price correct as of February 2024.
 However, prices vary depending on location and are subject to increase over time.
 For an accurate quote and cost breakdown for your area, visit our website.